roberteftene/AssetsCalculator-JS-/README.md

-# AssetsCalculator-JS-
+# Todo React Way-
-Basic todo application written in react for front-end side, nodejs with express for the backend-side and mysql server for database :)
+Basic todo application written in react for front-end side, nodejs with express for the backend-side and mysql server for database built for learning reason:)